pmborg/Gravity-is-the-4th-Dimension/short.md

 ### Conclusion

-Black holes do not erase matter.
+Black holes do not destroy matter.
 They **redirect it**.

-The Universe is not a one-way machine.
+The Universe is not a machine that runs down.
 It is a **geometric cycle**.

 </td>